In-situ spontaneous emission control of MoSe$_2$-WSe$_2$ interlayer excitons with near-unity quantum yield: Results

-To further engineer the electromagnetic field distribution in our resonator, we resort to the integrated hemispheric, gold-coated lens structures in the top segment of the mesa (see Figure \ref{figure 1}c).
-In conjunction with the planar bottom DBR which hosts the WSe$_2$/MoSe$_2$ heterostructure, this gives rise to zero-dimensional localized Tamm-plasmon resonances with Q-factors of $\sim$ 400.
+To further engineer the electromagnetic field distribution in our resonator, we resort to the integrated hemispheric and gold-coated lens structures in the top segment of the mesa (see Fig. \ref{figure 1}c).
+In conjunction with the planar bottom DBR which hosts the MoSe$_2$-WSe$_2$ heterostructure, this gives rise to zero-dimensional localized Tamm-plasmon resonances.
 In the following experiment, we reduced the effective cavity length to approximately 5 $\mu$m and utilized a hemispheric gold-coated lens with a diameter of 6 µm and a depth of 300 nm.
-Utilizing the open cavity implementation of the experiment, we scan the resonant Tamm-plasmon mode through the iX emission in the spectral range between 840 nm and 940 nm and observe clear variation of the PL intensities when optical resonances of the modes are tuned through the iX emission profile, as shown in Figure \ref{figure 3}a.
+Utilizing the open cavity implementation of the experiment, we scan the resonant Tamm-plasmon modes through the iX emission in the spectral range in 840-940 nm and observe clear variation of the PL intensities when optical resonances of the modes with Q-factors $\sim$ 400 are tuned through the iX emission profile, as shown in Fig. \ref{figure 4}a.

-To analyse the dynamics of our system, we performed TRPL measurements by collecting the spectral range from 870 to 890 nm with an avalanche photo diode (APD, temporal resolution of 350 ps).
-Figure \ref{figure 3}b presents three representative TRPL spectra, collected for different cavity-iX detunings (or cavity energies E$_1$, E$_2$, and E$_3$ respectively).
+To analyze the dynamics of our system, we performed TRPL measurements by collecting emission in the spectral range from 870 to 890 nm.
+Figure \ref{figure 4}b shows three representative TRPL spectra, collected for different cavity-iX detunings (or cavity energies E$_1$, E$_2$, and E$_3$ respectively).
 It is important to note, that the resonant cavity mode for energies E$_2$ and E$_3$ is within the spectral collection window, while in the case of E$_1$, emission of the cavity is not collected by the detector system.
 As the central result of our study, we observe a significant slow-down of the emission from our excitons in the case of a strongly detuned cavity.
-More specifically, from the TRPL decay traces in Figure \ref{figure 3}b, we extract a decrease from 2.3 ns in the resonant case to 7.3 ns in the off-resonant condition.
-Interestingly, the resonant decay time of 2.3 ns is in excellent agreement with the discussion in the previous section, and hints at only a weak on-resonant enhancement of spontaneous emission, while the significant slow-down is a clear-cut evidence of the inhibition of the radiative decay under off-resonant conditions.
+More specifically, from the TRPL decay traces in Fig. \ref{figure 4}b, we extract a decrease of $\tau_2$ from 2.3$\pm$0.03 ns in the resonant case to 7.3$\pm$0.3 ns in the off-resonant condition.
+Interestingly, the resonant decay time of $\tau_2$=2.3 ns at $E_3$ is in excellent agreement with the discussion in the previous section, and hints at only a weak on-resonant enhancement of spontaneous emission, while the significant slow-down is a clear-cut evidence of the inhibition of the radiative decay under off-resonant conditions.